gamemann/Misc/README.md

 * TF2Ware Time Limit - Enforces time limit on TF2Ware TF2 servers.
 * GFL Donators - Attempts to add a sprite over GFL Supporter's player model.
 I'm sure this doesn't work currently.
 * GFL Dynamic Slots - Attempts to change the slot count based on the amount of players playing on the server.
 I am not sure if this works anymore.
+* Entity Classnames - Print all entity classnames to a log file.
+You can filter them as well!
+* DodgeBall Model - Change Decoy Dodgeball projectiles to a chicken!

 # PHP
 * Test Website #1 - A website I've made in BootStrap long ago.
 One of the first websites I've made in Bootstrap.